Camera-Based HRV Prediction for Remote Learning Environments: Experiment and Results

 \subsection{Cross-dataset Testing}

-Thanks to the high-quality data of the RLAP dataset, models trained on RLAP have better transferability than those trained on either of the other datasets.
 We use UBFC\citep{ubfcrppg} and PURE\citep{pure} as test sets separately.
-When using UBFC as the testing set, the training sets are RLAP, PURE, and SCAMPS\citep{mcduff2022scamps}.
-When using PURE as the testing set, the training sets are RLAP, UBFC, and SCAMPS.
-Cross-dataset testing is commonly used to evaluate the generalizability of models, but here we mainly compare the transferability of training sets: that is, whether a model trained on a certain dataset has the potential to be applied to other scenarios.
-We have additionally annotated the differences between training results on the RLAP dataset and other training sets to reflect the contribution of the dataset.
+When using UBFC as the testing set, the training sets are RLAP and PURE.
+When using PURE as the testing set, the training sets are RLAP and UBFC.
 Refer to Tables \ref{resultubfc} and \ref{resultpure} for details.

+In cross-dataset testing, Seq-rPPG leads all other baselines in all tasks, whether on the UBFC-rPPG\citep{ubfcrppg} dataset or the PURE\citep{pure} dataset.
+This indicates that Seq-rPPG not only possesses superior HRV prediction capabilities but also demonstrates robust generalization and transferability.
+Additionally, we tested results using different training datasets.
+For instance, when tested on UBFC-rPPG, models trained on RLAP generally outperformed those trained on PURE.
+Conversely, when tested on PURE, models trained on RLAP showed better performance than those trained on UBFC-rPPG.
+This suggests that the RLAP dataset is of higher quality and possesses greater generalization abilities, making it a preferable training set.